Admissions requirements for the

 Preferred Requirements for 7th through 12th grade applicants:

 - 3.0 cumulative GPA and a 21 ACT Composite or 1060 SAT Math and Evidence-based Reading and Writing combined score.

 - The Office of Admissions will evaluate the cumulative GPA and ACT or SAT scores to determine college readiness for applicants not meeting the preferred requirements.

 - A minimum ACT English score of 18 or SAT Evidence-Based Reading and Writing score of 440 is required for all applicants..

 The application deadline for the summer and fall semester is April 15.
 The spring semester deadline is October 15.

 - Complete the Undergraduate Admission Application; check the box marked College Credit Plus Program.

-- Submit ACT or SAT test score results (Testing must be completed before the application deadline.)
+- Submit ACT or SAT test score results (Testing must be completed prior to the application deadline.)